Since 2006, Ameego has been helping restaurants create better employee schedules.

 "A B C"

-Dos Equis’ ‘Most Interesting Man in The World’ character is loosely based on Orrin’s life.
+The Dos Equis ‘Most Interesting Man in The World’ is loosely based on Orrin’s life.

 Guilty pleasure: watching Slice TV.
-I'm pretty sure I'm addicted to Million Dollar Listing L.A. & New York.
+I'm pretty sure I'm addicted to Million Dollar Listing LA and New York.
 Not totally sold on San Fran yet...

-Irene is often mistaken for Diane Keaton - although there’s no way Diane’s as good an accountant :)
+Jordan is often mistaken for Jon Hamm - although there’s no way Jon's as good an accountant :)

-We have a tight knit group of 9 staff members and a handful of freelance team members working with us at any given time.
+We have a tight knit group of nine staff members and a handful of freelance team members working with us at any given time.

 No venture capital here!
 We’re not interested in growing Ameego and selling to the highest bidder.